mui/mui-x/docs/data/date-pickers/time-field/time-field.md

 ## Localization

-Use the `LocalizationProvider` to change the date-library locale used in the date field.
+Use the `LocalizationProvider` to change the date-library locale used in the time field.
 See the [localization documentation page](/x/react-date-pickers/localization/) for more details.

 ## Validation